davidmreed/amaxa/README.md

  - Amaxa does not support import or export of compound fields (Addresses and Geolocations), but can import and export their component fields, such as `MailingStreet`.
  - Amaxa does not support Base64 binary-blob fields.
- - Tests are not effectively abstracted and are fairly repetitive.

 Future plans include:

  - Improvements to efficiency in API use and memory consumption.
  - More sophisticated handling of references to "metadata-ish" sObjects, like Users and Record Types.
- - Error recovery and pause/continue workflows.
  - Support for importing data from external systems that does not have a Salesforce Id
    - Note that synthesizing the Id in input data is perfectly fine.
  - Recursive logic on extraction to handle outside references.

 ## What Does Amaxa Mean?